dokku/dokku-scheduler-kubernetes/README.md

 ```

 Fields:
-    - `$NAME`: The name of the persistent volume clain
+    - `$NAME`: The name of the persistent volume claim
     - `$STORAGE` is a numeric size of claim in MB.
     - `$MODE`: Access mode must be either of ReadWriteOnce, ReadOnlyMany or ReadWriteMany.
 Default is ReadWriteOnce
     - `$NAMESPACE` : The namespace for the pvc.
 Default is "default"